ironreality/katacoda-scenarios/k8s-netpolicies/step4.md

 Do you remember that any kubernetes object has its labels? :)

 When we create a network policy we're effectively defining firewall rules.
-One main difference between "traditional" firewall rules and Kubernetes network policies is that k8s network policies attach their rules using our pods' labels.
+The main difference between "traditional" firewall rules and Kubernetes network policies is that k8s network policies attach their firewall rules using our pods' labels.

 Let's take a look on our Gustbook pods' labels before we go further: